pabgarcialopez/CS-thesis/examples/AE/README.md

    A plot showing training (and validation) loss curves across epochs.

 3. **`configs.txt`**
-   JSON-formatted configuration parameters used for that experiment.
+   Configuration parameters used for that experiment.